Solitary waves in the Ablowitz-Ladik equation with power-law nonlinearity: Numerical Results

-Finally, we mention the main features of evolution of unstable discrete solitons for different typical examples of the instability that are identified above.
-Figures~\ref{fig:dyn1a} and \ref{fig:dyn1b} show outcomes of the evolution for unstable 1-site solitons with $\sigma >1$: it is observed that the soliton density at $n=0$, $|\psi _{0}|^{2}$, deviates from the equilibrium value and subsequently performs oscillations around a new equilibrium value (except for the bottom panel of Fig.~\ref{fig:dyn1b} where it diverges).
-In cases where there is bistability, as, e.g., for $\sigma =1.7$ in Fig.~\ref {fig:dyn1a}, the unstable dynamical evolution, depending on a particular choice of the initial perturbation, may result in oscillations around states belonging, in the top and bottom panels, to two different branches of stable solutions.
-The maximum of $|\psi _{0}|^{2}$ increases with $\sigma $, and there is a value of $\sigma $ beyond which $|\psi _{0}|^{2}$ appears to grow indefinitely, in the course of the evolution.
-In this sense, the present AL model is more prone to follow the collapse scenario, as suggested by the continuum limit, in comparison to the standard DNLS model.
-In the latter, the usual quadratic norm is conserved, hence the \textquotedblleft best the model can do\textquotedblright\ in imitating the collapse is trying to place all the norm on a single site; however, there is no possibility of the growth past this limit~\cite{tzirakis}.
-Here, the structure of the conserved norm, given by Eq. (\ref{eq:norm}), which saturates for large amplitudes at $ \sigma >1$ enables the realization of the collapsing phenomenology, in the sense of infinite growth of the amplitude.
+Finally, we mention the main features of unstable discrete solitons evolution for different typical examples of the instability that are identified above.
+Figures~\ref{fig:dyn1a} and \ref{fig:dyn1b} show the outcome of the evolution for unstable 1-site solitons with $\sigma >1$: it is observed that the soliton density at $n=0$, $|\psi _{0}|^{2}$, deviates from the equilibrium value and subsequently performs oscillations around a new equilibrium value.
+In cases when bistability takes place, as, e.g., at $\sigma =1.7$ in Fig.~\ref{fig:dyn1a}, the unstable dynamical evolution, depending on a particular choice of the initial perturbation, may result in oscillations around states belonging, in the top and bottom panels, to two different branches of stable solutions.
+One can also observe that the soliton sustains together with the increasing of the density at $n=0$, a narrowing during the oscillations that manifest e.g. as a simultaneous decreasing of $|\psi_{\pm1}|^2$.
+In addition, the maximum of $|\psi _{0}|^{2}$ increases with $\sigma $, and for $\sigma=1.8634$ it leads to computational overflow.
+Beyond this limit, despite using multiple algorithms, we have been unable to converge to a solution.
+Because of this, we cannot go beyond this value of $\sigma$ in our simulations.
+Our phenomenology basically involves an extremely fast increasing of $|\psi_0|^2$ that cannot be compensated by the decreasing of the term $(\psi_1+\psi_{-1})$ and hence, our numerical integrators fail to converge.
+It is important to note here that {\it contrary} to the DNLS case or the cubic nonlinearity limit (i.e. of logarithmic divergence), the conservation laws in the present case do not a priori preclude the density of a single site from becoming infinite.
+Clearly, identifying the phenomenology of the model for sufficiently large $\sigma$ is an important open topic that merits considerable additional study including from a theoretical point of view.